rick2600/writeups/9447CTF_2014/johnlions.md

  - login ctf

 The first thing done was to list the content of current dir.
-This revealed the precious flag, but as expected I couln't read it.
+This revealed the precious flag, but as expected I couldn't read it.
 ```
 $ ls -la
 total 134